-- It will take about 10 minutes to walk to the Senate office buildings (Russell, Dirksen, and Hart).
-It will take about 20 minutes to walk to the House office buildings (Cannon, Longworth, and Rayburn) and to walk from the House to the Senate side of Capitol Hill. - Allow time for security if you are switching between the House and the Senate side. - Please inquire at the CSMG Registration Desk if you have someone in your group with a disability that requires assistance to travel to Capitol Hill.
+- The House and Senate Office Buildings are located on either side of the Capitol. - It will take 10-15 minutes to walk to the Senate office buildings (Russell, Dirksen, Hart) from the hotel.
+It will take about 20 minutes to walk to the House office buildings (Cannon, Longworth, Rayburn) from the hotel or to walk from the House to the Senate side of Capitol Hill. - Allow time for security. - Please inquire at the CSMG Registration Desk if someone in your group that requires assistance to travel to Capitol Hill.